 You are what you eat.
 A healthy diet means a healthy body.
 There are two popular industries that have formed as a result of such beliefs.
 The billion-dollar diet industry that promises shortcuts and the nutritionist industry based on professionals who stay true to the facts.
-Unfortunately, many people fall for the scam of shortcuts due to celebrity endorsement and the charm of a quick weight loss.
-Ketogenic diet, fat loss pills, tea detoxes, and a 5 bite diet have gained immense popularity over the years.
-However, no matter how promising the shortcuts might seem, do not fall for these diet trends.
+Unfortunately, many people fall for the scam of shortcuts due to celebrity endorsements and the charm of a quick weight loss.
+While certain healthy supplements can help, they are not the end-all-be-all of a sustainable diet plan.
+So what does work?

 - The Fuel of the Diet Industry and Diet Trends